 Oh my gosh, I have been MIA on the blog lately.
 Life gets busy sometimes, and this spring especially it seems with graduations, etc.., it has been a complete whirlwind!
 Thanks for bearing with me!

-Additionally, the last few months I have been experimenting with a gluten free, dairy free diet.
-I am finding it is suiting me very well, however, the downside is that it takes awhile to get the swing of it (gluten is everywhere!), and it can be challenging re-working and/or finding tasty recipes.
+Additionally, in the last few months, I have been experimenting with a gluten-free, dairy-free diet.
+I am finding it is suiting me very well, however, the downside is that it takes a while to get the swing of it (gluten is everywhere!), and it can be challenging re-working and/or finding tasty recipes.
 As I find great recipes or products, I will post on the blog.
 This Apple Pie Smoothie is one of my favorites so far.

 Meanwhile, let me tell you about this smoothie!